fair and honest in every coin evaluation

 One of the Largest Coin Operations in the Midwest

 Marlon goes on to say that the company has grown and appears to now be one of the largest coin operations in the mid-west.
 “It’s grown because we try to be fair and honest in every coin evaluation.
 We treat everyone like they’re family.
-There’s a lot to look at in our store display cases and people come back month after month because our inventory revolves rapidly.
-Also the coin auctions are held about every two months, creating a huge audience of numismatic collectors and their friends.”
+There’s a lot to look at in our store display cases and people come back month after month because our inventory revolves rapidly.”

 Fox Valley Coins pays top dollar prices – especially for rare coins and currencies.
 Many people often want to sell entire collections – not just their special or rare coins but their entire collection.
 “That’s how people almost always get more for their coins and currency here.
 We’re solvent enough to purchase the largest and rarest of hoards and specimens, but we also have the ma and pa types and younger collectors who come in with the more common coins – which we gladly evaluate, making offers immediately.”